JMS has a useful interactive tool to calculate the size of spreader pads required when setting up a boom-type MEWP.

 Prior to using the device, it is highly recommended to conduct an assessment of the ground strength.

 Once the gross vehicle weight of the MEWP has been entered, the spreader pad calculator displays the minimum area of the spreader pad.
-It also gives the minimum sizes of spreader pads required for different ground types and strengths.
+It also gives the minimum sizes of spreader pads required for different ground types strengths.

 Ground strengths can be assessed in different ways, ranging from a visual inspection to a full geotechnical survey.
 For MEWPs, a visual inspection is usually adequate, as outrigger loads are relatively low compared with other machines, such as mobile cranes.

 However, it is essential that risks associated with each work site should be considered.
-Ground strength assessments must be carried out by experts with necessary knowledge and proficiency.
+Ground strength assessments must be carried out by experts with necessary knowledge proficiency.

-The area of the foot attached to the outrigger of a MEWP is relatively small and consequently generates higher pressures on the ground.
+The area of the foot attached to the outrigger of a MEWP is relatively small consequently generates higher pressures on the ground.